 For more info on using the Boston subway and train system, visit the Massachusetts Bay Transportation Authority website or MBTA Trip Planner.

 Sites and apps such as Spot Hero make it easy to find parking and sometimes provide a discount.
-Here are nearby logs.
+Here are nearby garages and lots:

 Center Plaza Garage